 Here are a few air conditioner maintenance tips to help you get started:

 Replace HVAC Filter

 This AC maintenance tip is probably one of the easiest to complete, yet also the most likely to be overlooked: Checking and replacing your HVAC filter or changing the air filter.

 Follow these easy steps to replace your HVAC filter.

 Ensuring your air conditioner has a clean filter will help it to run efficiently through this summer, helping to prevent a sudden occurrence of your HVAC not cooling.

+How do I maintain my outside AC unit?
 Clean the Air Conditioner Condenser Coils

 Clean condenser coils will not only assist in maximizing your air conditioner’s efficiency, but it also helps in preventing malfunctions like your HVAC not blowing cold air, or your HVAC not working at all.